Affiliate links on Android Authority may earn us a commission. Learn more.

 - Fitbit Sense: The Sense now has a successor, but it remains the best Fitbit Galaxy Watch 5 alternative for its plethora of sensors, reliable sleep tracking, and more affordable price point.

-- Garmin Fenix 7: Look no further than Garmin’s Fenix 7 series for an outdoor smartwatch with a deep toolkit.
+- Garmin Fenix 7 Pro: Look no further than Garmin’s Fenix 7 series for an outdoor smartwatch with a deep toolkit.
 It provides more than enough multisport and training features to give the Galaxy Watch 5 Pro a challenge, albeit at a much higher price.

-- Garmin Forerunner 255: The best Galaxy Watch 5 alternative for runners, the Garmin Forerunner 255 also undercuts the former in price and overcuts on workout features.
+- Garmin Forerunner 265: The best Galaxy Watch 5 alternative for runners, the Garmin Forerunner 265 also undercuts the former in price and overcuts on workout features.
+It also now features a beautiful AMOLED screen.

 - Samsung Galaxy Watch 4 Classic: Samsung stripped the Galaxy Watch 5 of the rotating bezel, but you can still have that feature on the Galaxy Watch 4 Classic.
 Even as the outgoing model, it remains a viable alternative for its lower price and lengthy software support promise.